PdxCodeGuild/IntroToProgramming/readme.md

 #### Want a deeper dive?

-Get some additional practice by working through the introduction and exercises 1-6 of the [Command Line Crash Course](https://learnrubythehardway.org/book/appendixa.html).
+Get some additional practice by working through the introduction and exercises 1-6 of the [Command Line Crash Course](https://www.vikingcodeschool.com/web-development-basics/a-command-line-crash-course).
+Stop at **Super User**.

 #### Putting it together